Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Visit the Ile de la Cité

-The morning of your sixth day is to move to the 4th arrondissement of Paris and visit the Ile de la Cité.
-A small island located in the middle of the Seine, it is home to some of the most important buildings of Paris' Gothic architecture:
+The morning of your sixth day is to move to the 4th arrondissement of Paris and visit the Ile de la Cité, a small island located in the middle of the Seine where you will find some of the most important buildings of the Gothic architecture of Paris:

 Spend the day at the Louvre